dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 The web application must now re-attach these entities so that they are again tracked and indicate the changes that have been made such that <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> can make appropriate updates to the database.
 This is primarily handled by the <xref:Microsoft.EntityFrameworkCore.DbContext.Attach%2A?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.DbContext.Update%2A?displayProperty=nameWithType> methods.

 > [!TIP]
 > Attaching entities to the _same DbContext instance_ that they were queried from should not normally be needed.
-Do not routinely perform a no-tracking query and then attach the returned entities to the context.
+Do not routinely perform a no-tracking query and then attach the returned entities to the same context.
 This will be both slower and harder to get right than using a tracking query.

-### Generated vs explicit key values
+### Generated verses explicit key values

 By default, integer and GUID [key properties](xref:core/modeling/keys) are configured to use [automatically generated key values](xref:core/modeling/generated-properties).
 This has a **major advantage for change tracking: an unset key value indicates that the entity is "new"**.
-That is, it has not yet been inserted into the database.
+That By "new", we mean that it has not yet been inserted into the database.

 Two models are used in the following sections.
 The first is configured to **not** use generated key values: